Izenda7Series/docs/ui/doc_report_designer_fields.rst

    Grand Total and Sub Total is not necessarily the sum calculation.
 Other functions include minimum, maximum, average, count and user-defined expression.

-   New in version 2.6.0 : Add new option for SubTotal function: **Default Sub Total**

    For more detail about Grand Total and Sub Total please read :doc:`doc_grand_total_sub_total`.

 |br|